Heading

 Practice

-You’ve basically got to overcome the years of typing muscle memory, but it’s not the tedious kind of practice required to improve your typing speed to 90+ words per minute.
-If you mess up, just get the abbreviation on the next iteration.
-I sometimes actually delete the word and retype the abbreviation to try to reprogram my fingers.
+With all that said, you do have to practice your abbreviations.
+You need to reprogram years of typing muscle memory, but it’s not the tedious kind of practice required to improve your typing speed to 90+ words per minute.
+If you mess up, just try the abbreviation again next time.
+I occasionally actually delete the word and retype the abbreviation to try to reprogram my fingers.

-Limitations of AutoCorrect and text expansion in general
+Limitations of AutoCorrect and text expansion

-AutoCorrect doesn’t have any scripting features since it's presented as a spell correction tool, and AutoCorrect can’t nest snippets like some other text expansion apps.
+• It doesn’t have any scripting features since it's presented as a spell correction tool.

 Still, AutoCorrect is my preferred text expansion tool because it’s lightning fast and effectively free since I already use Microsoft Word.